 Help Desk ultimately redefines what it means to be a student.
 Instead of consuming content, we are creating applications.
 Rather than listening to lectures, we are presenting at technology conferences.
 Curriculums have evolved into something which we design.
 Work is requested instead of delegated.
 And to be a student has matured into being a leader.

-Teachers With Apps would like to thank Timmy for kicking off our new Student’s Talk Tech Page and suggest, if you are looking for some more inspiration about the Help Desk: A Student-Led Genius Bar watch Cat Hoyt’s AMAZING Help Desk Promo Video and visit the teacher behind this project, Mrs. Sheffer.
+Teachers With Apps would like to thank Timmy for kicking off our new Student's Talk Tech Page and suggest if you are looking for some more inspiration about the Help Desk: A Student-Led Genius Bar watches Cat Hoyt's AMAZING Help Desk Promo Video and visits the teacher behind this project, Mrs. Sheffer.